ceph/ceph/doc/rados/api/librados-intro.rst

 provides the object name to ``librados``, which takes the object name and the cluster map (i.e., the topology of the cluster) and `computes`_ the placement group and `OSD`_  for locating the data.
 Then the client application can read or write data.
-The client app doesn't need to learn about the topology of the cluster directly.
+The client app does not need to learn about the topology of the cluster directly.

 .. ditaa::